nlile/dictionary-word-list/README.md

 # English Words List / Dictionary Word List - Plain Text

 A collection of English wordlists generated using SCOWL.

+The largest text file includes 676,792 words.
+This wordlist includes words
+- with *and without* diacritical marks,
+- roman-numerals,
-The largest text file includes words with and without diacritical marks, roman-numerals, seldomly used spelling variants, and all English spelling variants—American, British (-ise/-ize), Canadian, and Australian.
+- seldomly used spelling variants,
+- all English spelling variants—American, British (-ise/-ize), Canadian, and Australian.

 ## Copyright/Credits